maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Staging

-The "staging" section is a staging area for code and allows an individual or team to be the gatekeeper to code entering stylesheets.
+The "staging" section is a staging area for code that need to be brought into the main stylesheets.
+It's designed to allow specific individual/s to be gatekeepers for code entering the main body of stylesheets.
 This ensures that stylesheets remain organized, DRY, follow the stylesheet standards, and at a bare minimum provide a form of quality control.

     /* STAGING - new styles belong here !!!DO NOT INTEGRATE!!!
     ============================================================================ */